jrobinson14/CS523Proj2/README.md

 Creates a 2d array of cells and runs simulation

+A note on checking infected neighbors in corner cases: since the number of neighbors cannot be >3 for corner cells, infected counter is incremented by one

 # Cell

 Class for individual cell, stores info of cell and contains methods for cell function